adham618/adham618/README.md

 I build **fast, scalable, and high-performance** web and mobile experiences using the latest tech—**Prisma, Drizzle, Cypress, Playwright, React Native, Expo, and more**.
 Focused on **performance, clean UI, and seamless user experiences**.

-🚀 Open to freelance work and collaborations—let’s build something great!
+🚀 Open to freelance work and collaborations.

 ## Languages and Tools